meshonline/Screen-Space-Global-Illumination/README.md

 To lighten the background, I render the depth buffer and the viewport buffer with front face culling mode, only back faces are rendered, then flip its normal to get correct normal.

-I also use one blur passes to smooth the global illumination quad, the lighting looks much smoother.
+I also use one blur pass to smooth the global illumination quad, the lighting looks much smoother than ever.

 Finally, I blend the global illumination to the original viewport.